In this tutorial, I will be going through the steps on how to set up a Raspberry Pi Print Server.

-2. With SAMBA now installed to our Raspberry Pi, we will need to open its configuration file and make several edits, we can open the file with the following command:
+2. With SAMBA now installed to our Raspberry Pi, we will need to open its configuration file and make several edits.

 sudo nano /etc/samba/smb.conf

 3. Now with the file open, we will need to scroll to the bottom of the file.
-The quickest way to do this is to use Ctrl+ V.
+The quickest way to do this is to use the following key combination: CTRL + V.